Ukraine in the Junior Eurovision Song Contest

-Ukraine has participated in the Junior Eurovision Song Contest since 2006.
-Ukrainian public broadcaster UA:PBC, has been responsible for the participation.
+Ukraine has been represented at the Junior Eurovision Song Contest since 2006.
+The Ukrainian participating broadcaster in the contest is the Public Broadcasting Company of Ukraine (UA:PBC).

+History

 Ukraine won the Junior Eurovision Song Contest 2012 with the song "Nebo" performed by Anastasiya Petryk.
 Her sister, Viktoria Petryk, reached 2nd place at the Junior Eurovision Song Contest 2008 with "Matrosy".